broadinstitute/adapt/README.md

 Installing CATCH-dx with `pip`, as described below, will install NumPy and SciPy if they are not already installed.

+If using alignment features in subcommands below, CATCH-dx also requires a path to an executable of [MAFFT](https://mafft.cbrc.jp/alignment/software/).

 ## Downloading and installing

 An easy way to setup CATCH-dx is to clone the repository and install the package with `pip`: